ionic-team/stencil-site/src/docs/reference/faq.md

 ### Why doesn’t Stencil extend HTMLElement?

 Part of the Web Component spec is to extend HTMLElement, however, Stencil does not require this for a few reasons.
 Specifically, HTMLElement locks source code to only work in the browser, rather than keeping the logic free from any APIs.
-The Stencil compiler is able to optimize many different versions of components for various output targets, and one way to make that easier is by keeping HTMLElement out of it.
+The Stencil compiler is able to optimize many versions of components for various output targets, and one way to make that easier is by keeping HTMLElement out of it.

 ### Why are Stencil components written with TypeScript?